 Fort Ord Dunes State Park (Area of Deferred Certification): Fort Ord Dunes State Park is a new, roughly 980 acre state park located west of Highway 1 in northern Monterey County.
 The park encompasses roughly four miles of shoreline and currently provides for limited day use.
 These lands were transferred from the federal government to State Parks in 1994.
 In 2004, the Fort Ord Dunes State Park General Plan was approved by the State Parks and Recreation Commission, which contemplates specific park improvements, including the establishment of environmental campsites.
-Commission staff is currently working with State Parks on a campground, dune restoration, and public access enhancement project.
+The Commission recently approved a new State Parks campground in Fort Ord Dunes State Park in 2017.